ChrisJonathan22/Foody/README.md

-This is a restaurant landing page.
+This is a restaurant landing page fully responsive built with HTML, CSS, JS and NodeJS/ Express for the server.

 To run the server, whilst in the terminal and inside the root folder of the project type in npm run start if you have nodemon installed.
 If you don't have nodemon installed, cd into server and type in node index.